Sunday gas price update: Best and worst deals in Lake City - NewsBreak

 |card

-The title of cheapest gas, meanwhile, goes to Cenex at 301 Prairie St. As of 05:46 PM, Tuesday, they had regular listed at $2.94 per gallon.
+The title of cheapest gas, meanwhile, goes to CITGO at 1181 Lake Jeffrey Rd.
+As of 05:44 PM, Tuesday, they had regular listed at $2.95 per gallon.

-Note: All comparisons reference lowest available cash price for regular grade gasoline and were accurate as of 05:46 PM, Tuesday, Sunday, based on data from GasBuddy.

 Comments / 0